sambacha/refarch-kc-ms/fleet-ms/README.md

 If you want to get a clear understanding of the traces see [this note](./docs/SimulatorTracing.md)

 ### Run the demo on IBM Cloud
-As an alternate you can access to our deployed solution on IBM Cloud.
+As an alternate you can use our Event Stream backbone we have configured on IBM Cloud.

-If you want to run with our Event Streams backbone deployed on IBM Cloud, ask us the api key and then do the following:
+If you want to run with our Event Streams backbone deployed on IBM Cloud, ask us for the api key and then do the following:
 ```
 export KAFKA_BROKERS="kafka03-prod02.messagehub.services.us-south.bluemix.net:9093,kafka01-prod02.messagehub.services.us-south.bluemix.net:9093,kafka02-prod02.messagehub.services.us-south.bluemix.net:9093,kafka04-prod02.messagehub.services.us-south.bluemix.net:9093,kafka05-prod02.messagehub.services.us-south.bluemix.net:9093"
 export KAFKA_ENV="IBMCLOUD"
 export KAFKA_APIKEY="<the super secret key we will give you>"
 mvn liberty:run-server
 ```

+Also the complete solution is deployed on IBM Cloud.

 ## The model